NGC 3532

-NGC 3532 (Caldwell 91), also commonly known as the Pincushion Cluster, Football Cluster, the Black Arrow Cluster, or the Wishing Well Cluster, is an open cluster some 405 parsecs from Earth in the constellation Carina.
+NGC 3532 is an open cluster of stars in the southern constellation of Carina.
+Alternatively, it is known as Caldwell 91, the Pincushion Cluster, Football Cluster, the Black Arrow Cluster, or the Wishing Well Cluster.
+This formation is located at a distance of some 1321 ly parsecs from Earth.
 Its population of approximately 150 stars of 7th magnitude or fainter includes seven red giants and seven white dwarfs.

 On 20 May 1990 it became the first target ever observed by the Hubble Space Telescope.
 A line from Beta Crucis through Delta Crucis passes somewhat to the north of NGC 3532.
 The cluster lies between the constellation Crux and the larger but fainter "False Cross" asterism.
 The 4th-magnitude Cepheid variable star x Carinae (V382 Car) appears near the southeast fringes, but it lies between the Sun and the cluster and is not a member of the cluster.

 The cluster was first catalogued by Nicolas Louis de Lacaille in 1752.
 It was admired by John Herschel, who thought it one of the finest star clusters in the sky, with many double stars (binary stars).